jherax/js-utils/README.md

 Namespacing
 -----------
+At an enterprise level is critical as it's important to safeguard your code from breaking in the event of another script on the page using the same variable or method names as you are.

-In many programming languages, namespacing is a technique employed to avoid collisions with other objects or variables in the global namespace.
+In many programming languages, namespacing is a technique employed to avoid collisions with other objects or variables in the global context.
 They're also extremely useful for helping organize blocks of functionality in your application into easily manageable groups that can be uniquely identified.<br>

-In JavaScript, namespacing at an enterprise level is critical as it's important to safeguard your code from breaking in the event of another script on the page using the same variable or method names as you are.

 I recommend this excellent book: [Learning JavaScript Design Patterns](http://www.addyosmani.com/resources/essentialjsdesignpatterns/book/).<br>
 These articles also worth reading them: